usnistgov/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 8. COTSsensor = data that describes the COTS sensor (see COTSsensor object below)
 9. Cal = data structure that describes the calibration measurement (optional, see Cal object below)

-The Sys data block is comprised of two streams of numbers of the specified data type and byte order.
+The Sys data block is comprised of two vectors of numbers of the specified data type and byte order.
 If Processed = “False”, then the data streams are

 10a. wOn(n) = Raw measured data vector [dBm ref to input of COTS sensor] when known source is on.

 11a. wOff(n) = Raw measured data vector [dBm ref to input of COTS sensor] when known source is off.

 where n = mPar.n is specified in the Sys message header.
 Raw cal data is straight from the COTS sensor and is provided for the first calibration in a sequence.
-The Sys raw stream is ordered as follows: {wOn(1), wOn(2), … wOn(n), wOff(1), wOff(2), …, wOff(n)}, where the argument denotes a frequency index.
+The Sys raw stream is ordered as follows: [wOn(1), wOn(2), … wOn(n), wOff(1), wOff(2), …, wOff(n)], where the argument denotes a frequency index.

 If Processed = “True”, then the data streams are,